 - While the dough is chilling, start the filling.
 Combine the apples with honey, allspice, lemon juice, bourbon, cinnamon, cloves, and corn starch.
 Stir and let it sit for a least 1 hour.

 - Once the dough has been chilled, roll out one of the pieces in between two pieces of parchment until it reaches under 1/4 inch thick.
-Place in a 9-inch pie pan and chill.

 - Use cold or frozen butter.
 Cold butter helps create air pockets in the dough, which helps creates flakey layers.
 Room temp butter will thoroughly blend into the dough and not make those layers.